arachnist/xmpp-rs/xso/src/from_xml_doc.md

 element.
 For `FromXml`, the field's type must implement [`FromXmlText`] and for `IntoXml`, the field's type must implement [`IntoXmlText`].

 The `text` meta supports no options or value.
+Only a single field per struct may be annotated with `#[xml(text)]` at a time, to avoid parsing ambiguities.
+This is also true if only `IntoXml` is derived on a field, for consistency.

 ##### Example